The Giant Accreting Protoplanet Survey (GAPlanetS) -- Results from a Six Year Campaign to Image Accreting Protoplanets: Individual Object Results

-GAPlanetS data have already revealed three low mass accreting companions and companion candidates: HD~142527~B, LkCa~15~b, and PDS~70~b, reported in \citet{Close:2013,Sallum2015,Wagner2018}, respectively.
-In this section, we present uniform reprocessings of the data for each of these targets under the GAPlanetS campaign framework, as well as contrast curves for all epochs for these targets (See Figure \ref{fig:detectctrst}).
+GAPlanetS data have already revealed three low-mass accreting companions and companion candidates: HD~142527~B, LkCa~15~b, and PDS~70~b, reported in \citet{Close:2013,Sallum2015,Wagner2018}, respectively.
+In this section, we present uniform reprocessings of the data for each of these targets under the GAPlanetS campaign framework, as well as contrast curves for all epochs (See Figure \ref{fig:detectctrst}).

-\subsubsection{HD142527}
+\subsubsection{HD~142527}

-The HD142527 GAPlanetS datasets served as an excellent resource for optimizing and testing registration, centering, flat fielding, dataset selection, and parameter optimization techniques for the GAPlanetS pipeline.
-The presence of the robust, high SNR companion allowed us to gauge the relative efficacy of various algorithmic choices on the recovery of the real companion at tight separation.
+The HD~142527 GAPlanetS datasets served as an excellent resource for optimizing and testing registration, centering, flat-fielding, dataset selection, and parameter optimization techniques for the GAPlanetS pipeline.
+The presence of the robust, high-SNR companion HD~142527~B allowed us to gauge the relative efficacy of various algorithmic choices on the recovery of the real companion at tight separation.

-GAPlanetS data were collected for HD142527 in 2013, 2014, 2015, 2017, and 2018.
-We include the imaging and contrast results for all epochs processed under the unified GAPlanetS framework in Figure \ref{fig:hd142527ims}, and H$\alpha$ optimized reductions for the most difficult detections in Figure \ref{fig:hd142527diff}.
+GAPlanetS data were collected for HD~142527 in 2013, 2014, 2015, 2017, and 2018.
+We include continuum-optimized imaging and contrast results for all epochs in Figure \ref{fig:hd142527ims}, and H$\alpha$ optimized reductions for the most difficult detections in Figure \ref{fig:hd142527diff}.

-Photometric and astrometric monitoring and orbit fitting of HD142527B are the subject of a companion paper \citep{Balmer2022} and are not discussed in detail here.
-Importantly, \citet{Balmer2022} refine the orbit of the companion, demonstrate that the orbit of the companion is significantly misaligned ($\theta>30^\circ$) with respect to both the inner and outer disk components, and present a tenative detection of variation in the H$\alpha$ flux of the companion year to year with respect to the continuum flux of the companion, which remains constant within uncertainties.
+Photometric and astrometric monitoring and orbit fitting of HD~142527~B are the subject of a companion paper \citep{Balmer2022} and are not discussed in detail here.
+Importantly, \citet{Balmer2022} refined the orbit of the companion and demonstrated that it is significantly misaligned ($\theta>30^\circ$) with respect to both the inner and outer disk components.
+We touch briefly on consistency between our astrometric and photometric fits and those of \citet{Balmer2022} in Section \ref{sec:survey}.

-Figure \ref{fig:hd142527ims} demonstrates that HD142527B is easily recovered in H$\alpha$, continuum, and SDI imagery in datasets from 2013 (SNR=10.5/7.5/5.6 for H$\alpha$, continuum, and 1:1 scaled SDI imagery, respectively), 2014 (SNR=6.8/3.6/4.6), May 15 2015 (SNR=9.0/3.7/8.0), May 16, 2015 (SNR=5.7/3.5/4.1) and May 18 2015 (SNR=7.0/5.2/4.5) following the bulk survey strategy of optimizing on false planets injected into continuum images.
+Figure \ref{fig:hd142527ims} demonstrates that HD~142527~B is easily recovered in H$\alpha$, continuum, and SDI imagery in datasets from 2013 (SNR=10.5/7.5/5.6 for H$\alpha$, continuum, and 1:1 scaled SDI imagery, respectively), 2014 (SNR=6.8/3.6/4.6), May 15 2015 (SNR=9.0/3.7/8.0), May 16, 2015 (SNR=5.7/3.5/4.1) and May 18 2015 (SNR=7.0/5.2/4.5) following the bulk survey strategy of optimizing on false planets injected into continuum images.